fcknbstrd/GorillaCraft/README.md

 ![Alt text](gorillacraft.jpg?raw=true "GorillaCraft")

+We decided to not set up a voxel terrain by mesh data, but instead by rendering virtual GPU instances of different cubes.
+Those cubes are stored as meshbuffer inside the GPU (static mesh) and getting rendered only by switching buffers, which is very fast.

+Selecting a cube or detecting Y position of a cube works by checking the height map and performing a virtual raytracing.

 ## Licensing
 The demo project is under Creative Commons license.
 Feel free to expand, fork or whatever.